 To overcome self and adopt higher and more productive levels of awareness, consider Greenleaf’s observations regarding the art of withdrawal: “The ability to withdraw and reorient oneself, if only for a moment, presumes that one has learned the art of systematic neglect, to sort out the more important for the less important – and the important from the urgent – and attend to the more important, even though there may be penalties and censure for the neglect of something else.”

 This is timeless and priceless counsel for leaders committed to success!
-Getting out of our own way requires that we stop and reflect first, regardless of what our environment tends to demand of us. habitually giving in to those demands confines us to mediocrity.
-Withdrawal is the only refuge we have from the daily grind, and perhaps the only place we can gain the clarity and the ability to say NO to the many good choices that present themselves, while carefully looking for, and saying YES to, the few great ones that have the most long-term impact on our lives and organizations.
+Getting out of our own way requires that we stop and reflect, regardless of what those around us have come to expect of us.
+Behaviors can often become a byproduct of others’ expectations when our awareness is overshadowed by habitual busyness.
+Quiet times of reflection are a leader’s refuge.
+It is perhaps, the only place we can gain the clarity and the ability to say NO to the many good choices that present themselves, so we can say YES to the few great ones that have the most impact.

 The Hurdle of Fear:

 Fear comes naturally to most of us.
 It is natural and acceptable as part of our humanity, but it can be paralyzing.
+Being “fear-less” is not realistic, but learning how to overcome fear is not!
 Of a leader’s two most important attributes (unconditional respect for those we lead being the first), steadfast resolve is the one most difficult to achieve, usually because of fear.

-Our fears are usually about ourselves and what we have to lose.
-Considering this natural tendency, what if we shifted our mindset to what other people – those we lead for example – or our organizations, have to lose as a result of our lack of action based on fear?
 Inward focus fosters selfish motives and reactionary behavior, such as the temptation to impose more stringent rules and regulations.
-Outward focus fosters selflessness and a perspective that values others as significant and worthy of our respect.
-Gaining such perspective takes discipline and time, but it is the first step to personal growth and lasting improvement.
+Outward focus fosters selflessness and a perspective that values others as significant and worthy of our respect and support.
+Gaining such perspective takes discipline and time, but personal confrontations like this are a necessary step to growth and lasting improvement.

 The Hurdle of Busyness:

-A good exercise to help overcome the tyranny of business is to test our assumptions by gaining a clear understanding of what is most important to us.
-That can be a struggle since most of us go through life without ever confronting and answering the question.
+A good exercise to help overcome the tyranny of busyness is to test your assumptions by gaining a clear understanding of what is most important to you.
 It is a question of having to do with core values, the non-negotiable principles we live our lives by and, presumably, will not compromise.
-The irony though lies in the fact that until we have done the necessary wrestling with this question, we cannot know where those boundaries are, and therefore, cannot make the best decisions when clarity and decisiveness are required of us.
-Presumptuousness doesn’t cut it if we are committed to outgrow old and unproductive behaviors.
+There is irony here.
+Until we have done the necessary wrestling with this question, we cannot know what and where those boundaries are, and therefore, cannot make the best decisions when clarity and decisiveness are required – which is almost every moment of every day.

-To gain new perspective and overcome your growth hurdles, take our 60 Core Values assessment here, and begin or renew your journey to lasting personal growth and leadership excellence.
-You and your organization deserve it!
+To gain new perspective and overcome your growth hurdles, take our 60 Core Values assessment here.
+You will likely find that this often ignored exercise will challenge you like few others, and upset your status-quo in the process.
+Knowing what you stand for could be the new beginning to lasting personal growth and leadership excellence that you and your organization have been looking for!

 Legacy Business Leaders is a business coaching and leadership training firm that works globally with builders and remodelers to re-chart their goals, learn key business disciplines and capitalize on the Legacy Process for success and long-term profitability.
-We can be reached at the email above or by phone at 330.470.1300.
+They can be reached at the email above or by phone at 330.470.1300